Motor vehicle dealers can register vehicles (or transfer a vehicle's registration into their name) without having to pay duty if they are issued with:

 - odometer reading at time of purchase and sale;

 - name and address of purchaser;

 - value of trade-ins;

 - details of accessories, discounts and other non cash adjustments; and

 - purchase receipts.

-- A register showing disposal notices are lodged within seven days of vehicles being sold, or otherwise disposed of.
+- a register showing that disposal notices are lodged within seven days of vehicles being sold, or otherwise disposed of.

-The above is indicative of the types of records that a motor vehicle dealer may keep.
-It is not intended to be an exhaustive list of all records a motor vehicle dealer should maintain.
+The above is not intended to be an exhaustive list of records a motor vehicle dealer should maintain.